Our research in deafblindness has focused on a number of different areas.

 Older People with Combined Hearing and Sight Loss in Residential Homes

-This third project focused on the needs of older people in residential care homes; whether they were identified as having sight and hearing loss and how their needs as people with dual sensory loss were met.
+This third project funded by BUPA focused on the needs of older people in residential care homes; whether they were identified as having sight and hearing loss and how their needs as people with dual sensory loss were met.

 The Identification and Assessment of the Needs of Older People with Combined Hearing and Sight Loss in Residential Homes